 “A move into London isn’t for financial lightweights.
 A six bedroom detached house in Gloucestershire with 5 acres of land will buy a two bedroom flat in Kensington or Chelsea, or a small terraced house a little further out in North Kensington or Earl’s Court.
 A clear appreciation of the massive chasm between country and capital prices is vital.
 The move is obviously easier to come to terms with if extra finance, beyond that from the sale of the family property, is available.

-If you’re thinking of Retiring to London, Stacks Property Search offers some useful advice for those considering a fairly dramatic move of this kind:
+Stacks Property Search offers some useful advice for those considering a fairly dramatic move of this kind:

 Call us on +44 (0) 1594 842880 or complete the form below